 Written by Alexander Monterrubio, Regulatory Affairs Counsel

-- Non-Public Business Organizations: fiscal years beginning after December 15, 2019, and interim periods within fiscal years beginning after December 15, 2020.
+In November 2015, the FASB voted to adopt a staggered implementation of CECL based on the type of entity.
+For credit unions and other non-public business organizations, the implementation dates are fiscal years beginning after December 15, 2019, and interim periods within fiscal years beginning after December 15, 2020.

-NCUA Board Meeting Agenda
+NCUA January Board Meeting Agenda

-NAFCU’s compliance team will be sure to more thoroughly blog about these issues in the near future.
+NAFCU’s compliance team will be sure to more thoroughly blog about these issues and more in the near future.